project-poodle/poodle/design.md

 ### Cluster Consensus ###

-Poodle cluster level consensus keeps global state for the entire poodle cluster, e.g.

-- node membership
-- global config parameters
-- current epoch
-- compaction epoch
-- global lookup schemes
-- global compression schemes

-Cluster level configs are published to all the nodes in the cluster, and are replicated to all the nodes.

 Poodle cluster level consensus is a distributed ledger with following properties:

 - Consensus by Proof of Stake, each valid member node has 1/N-th of voting share